José Moscardó Ituarte: Francoist Spain

 In late 1944, Moscardó, in command at Barcelona, led the successful defence against incursions by Spanish communists via the Val d'Aran into Lleida.
 In March 1945 he was named head of Franco's Casa Militar (personal military staff).

-In 1948, he was created Count of the Alcázar de Toledo and a Grandee of Spain.
+In 1948, he was created Count of the Alcázar of Toledo and a Grandee of Spain.

-His singular passion remained football, and, to his pleasure, he coached the Spanish football team at the 1948 London Olympic Games and the 1952 Games in Helsinki.
+His singular passion remained football, and he coached the Spanish football team at the 1948 London Olympic Games and the 1952 Games in Helsinki, guiding Spain’s squad through two Olympic campaigns as part of his commitment to the sport.

 In 1947, he was responsible for returning the Spain National Football Team main colour to red, which had been changed in 1939 due to its association with the Republicans.

 Death

 He died on 12 April 1956 in Madrid at 77 years old, and was then promoted to Capitán General del Ejército.
 On 17 September 2018, after the planned exhumation of Francisco Franco, it was proposed by Podemos to also exhume Jaime Milans del Bosch and Moscardó, but it was rejected by Vox.